-This is not intended to be a complete guide, but rather an overview of the basics to get you up and running so you can get to know Dynamic Themes
+This is not intended to be a complete guide, but rather an overview of the basics to get you up and running so you can get to know Dynamic Themes and how to use it with Angular Material 5.

 #Article Series: